exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/reusing-code.md

 }
 ```

-The overall idea is that you declare a "named variable" with the `@Setting` annotation and then you "insert" it elsewhere into a String-typed property of another annotation using the string template like `${@variableName}` (the format `@{ @variableName }` is also supported).
+The overall idea is that you declare a "named variable" with the `@Setting` annotation and then you "insert" it elsewhere into a String-typed property of another annotation using the string template like `${ @variableName }`.
+The format `@{ @variableName }` is also supported.

 The string template does not have to be the only content of a property value.
 You can combine it with other text, like `value = "https://www.google.com/${@defaultPath}"`.

 Every kind of property can be scripted except for properties of the `@Setting` annotation itself.

-Surely, you cannot pass a string template to a boolean-typed or a string-typed property.
+Surely, you cannot pass a string template to a boolean-typed or a numeric property.
 There is however a workaround.
 If you need to turn a non-string value into a variable, pass it via an additional `@Property` annotation like in the following example:

 ```java
 public class MyComponent {